-The KAKENHI program is the only competitive research funding program aimed at all scientific research (i.e., research based on the free ideas of researchers in universities and other research institutions), from basic to applied research in all fields, covering the humanities, the social sciences and the natural sciences.
+The KAKENHI program is a competitive research funding program aimed at significantly developing all scientific research (i.e., research based on the free ideas of researchers in universities and other research institutions), from basic to applied research in all fields, covering the humanities, the social sciences and the natural sciences.
+The program is intended to provide financial support for creative and pioneering research projects following the peer review process.